-The Honorable Tammy BaldwinThe Honorable Shelley Moore Capito Ranking MemberChairRanking MemberSubcommittee on Labor, Health and Human Services, Education, and Related Agencies Senate Committee on AppropriationsSubcommittee on Labor, Health and Human Services, Education, and Related Agencies Senate Committee on AppropriationsWashington, D.C.
-20510Washington, D.C.
-20510
+The Honorable Shelley Moore Capito Ranking Member Subcommittee on Labor, Health, and Human Services, Education, and Related Agencies, Senate Committee on Appropriations Washington, DC 20510

-Dear Chair Baldwin and Ranking Member Capito:
+Dear Chair Murray, Vice Chair Collins, Chair Baldwin, and Ranking Member Capito:

-We request that as you weigh difficult budget choices for the Fiscal Year 2024 Labor, Health and Human Services, and Education appropriations bill, you provide the highest feasible funding for the Child Care and Development Block Grant (CCDBG), Head Start, Early Head Start, Preschool Development Grants, and early intervention services available through the Individuals with Disabilities Education Act (IDEA) Part C (Grants for Infants and Families) and Part B Section 619 (Preschool Grants).
-Together, these programs provide at-risk children with the early learning experiences that they need to succeed in school, work, and life and support low-income parents in their efforts to provide for their families.
+We request that as you weigh difficult budget choices for the Fiscal Year 2025 Labor, Health and Human Services, and Education appropriations bill, you provide the highest feasible funding for the Child Care and Development Block Grant (CCDBG), Head Start, Early Head Start, Preschool Development Grants, and early intervention services available through the Individuals with Disabilities Education Act (IDEA) Part C (Grants for Infants and Families) and Part B Section 619 (Preschool Grants).
+Together, these programs provide children with the early learning experiences that they need to succeed in school, work, and life and support parents in their efforts to provide for their families.

-Accordingly, we specifically request that the Fiscal Year 2024 appropriations bill provide the following:
+Accordingly, we specifically request that the Fiscal Year 2025 appropriations bill provide the following:

-- Child Care and Development Block Grant (CCDBG) An additional \$4.38 billion (for a total of \$12.4 billion), which will expand the base CCDBG budget to help grow the supply and availability of care for more families. - Head Start An additional \$5.47 billion (for a total of \$17.47 billion) to sustain and support the Head Start workforce, provide flexibility to address local quality improvement priorities, address incidents of childhood trauma, support the expansion of Early Head Start and Early Head Start Child Care Partnerships, and restore critical purchasing power while addressing deferred maintenance issues and facility constraints. - Individuals with Disabilities Education Act (IDEA) An additional \$392 million for early intervention services provided under IDEA Part C (for a total of \$932 million) and \$82.6 million for preschool special education services under Part B, Section 619 (for a total of \$502.6 million).
-This funding is essential to ensure that young children with disabilities are ready to learn when they enter school. - Preschool Development Grants Birth through Five (PDG B-5) program An additional \$185 million (for a total of \$500 million) to support states' and territories' efforts to increase the quality and efficiency of existing early learning programs and systems.
+- Child Care and Development Block Grant (CCDBG) An additional \$3.65 billion (for a total of \$12.4 billion), which will expand the base CCDBG budget to help grow the supply and availability of care for more families. - Head Start An additional \$3.39 billion (for a total of \$15.67 billion) to sustain and support the Head Start workforce, provide flexibility to address local quality improvement priorities, address incidents of childhood trauma, support the expansion of Early Head Start and Early Head Start Child Care Partnerships, and restore critical purchasing power while addressing deferred maintenance issues and facility constraints. - Individuals with Disabilities Education Act (IDEA) An additional \$434.8 million for early intervention services provided under IDEA Part C (for a total of \$974.8 million) and \$263 million for preschool special education services under Part B, Section 619 (for a total of \$683 million).
+This funding is essential to ensure that young children with disabilities are ready to learn when they enter school.

+• Preschool Development Grants Birth through Five (PDG B-5) program - An additional \$185 million (for a total of \$500 million) to support states' and territories' efforts to increase the quality and efficiency of existing early learning programs and systems.